ArchiFleKs/archifleks.github.io-src/content/blog/kubernetes-ingress.md

     "Kubernetes"
 ]
 date = "2016-10-13"
-title = "Kubernetes Ingress, Træfɪk and Let's Encrypt" serie = "Kubernetes deep dive" description = "Kubernetes offers the Ingress feature, which abstract the configuration of a load balancer for services.
+title = "Kubernetes Ingress with Træfɪk and Let's Encrypt" serie = "Kubernetes deep dive" description = "Kubernetes offers the Ingress feature, which abstract the configuration of a load balancer for services.
 Coupled with Træfɪk, a cloud reverse proxy, it is possible to add on the fly HTTPS encryption with Let's Encrypt."